google/grr-doc/docs/investigating-with-grr/artifacts/defining.md

 New artifacts should be added to the [forensic artifacts repository] [artifact-repository].

-The changes can be imported into grr by running `make` in the `grr/artifacts` directory.
-This will delete the existing artifacts, checkout the latest version of the artifact repository, and add all of the yaml definitions into GRR’s directory.
+The changes can be imported into GRR by running `make` in the `grr/artifacts` directory.
+This will delete the existing artifacts, checkout the latest version of the artifact repository and add all of the YAML definitions into GRR’s directory.
 Running `python setup.py build` will have the same effect.
 The new artifacts will be available once the server is restarted.

 Artifacts can also be uploaded via the Artifact Manager GUI and used immediately without the need for a restart.
-When developing a new artifact you can use the `grr/artifacts/local` directory as a temporary home for testing (see next section).

 ## Local definitions